-From Word to Kindle: Publishing Your Kindle Book with Microsoft Word, or Tips on Designing and Formatting Your Text So Your Ebook Doesn't Look Horrible (Like Everyone Else's) (Kindle Tech 1)
+From Word to Kindle: Self Publishing Your Kindle Book with Microsoft Word, or Tips on Designing and Formatting Your Text So Your Ebook Doesn't Look Awful Like Everyone Else's (New Self Publishing)

 by Aaron Shepard

 Publisher: Shepard Publications

 ****#1 KINDLE (US) BESTSELLER IN PUBLISHING & BOOKS (MAY 2015)****

 *******#1 AMAZON.COM BESTSELLER IN BOOK DESIGN (NOV.
 2013)*******